Iran slashes four zeroes from rial currency over inflation | DW | 31.07.2019

 Iran is planning to remove four zeroes from its national currency, the rial, as the country struggles with soaring inflation.
 The oil-rich nation's economy has been hit hard by unilateral sanctions imposed by the US.

-The Iranian government has approved a plan to axe four zeroes from the rial in a bid to tackle high inflation in the country.
-The measure was announced by an Iranian government spokesperson, Ali Rabiei, following a cabinet meeting on Wednesday.
+The Iranian government has approved a plan to ax four zeroes from the rial in a bid to tackle high inflation in the country.
+The measure was announced by an Iranian government spokesperson, Ali Rabiei, following a Cabinet meeting on Wednesday.

 Iran's central bank presented the proposal to the government in early January.